conda/conda/docs/source/dev-guide/deep-dives/logging.md

     root --> progress.update & progress.stop
 ```

+The full hierarchy of all module level loggers is given below at {ref}`full-module-loggers`.

 ### The root logger

 The root logger is not used directly as a logging target, but it is used as a building block in the configuration of the logging system.